hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

       * Step 1 - Data Preprocessing
         * make time series stationary (better to use LSTM without stationary to compare too, sometimes stationary data may not work better)
         * time series transfroms to supervised problem.
 You can just shift training data down k lags
+          * In this case, training & testing vs x & y can be confusing.
+So, but generating supervised data, we got X, y to fit the model, X are features (here only 1 dimension), y is what to predict.
+As for training and testing data here are used to evaluate model performance.
+Both of them have X, y, we just split the data set into first 2 years (training data), lasy year (testing data)
         * make time serles scale
           * To scale data between [-1,1] is because default activation function for LSTM is tanh, which outputs the resuts between [-1,1], so it's better to have input data in this range too
+        * Step 2 - Model Fitting & Evaluation

 ******************************************************************************************